jameshughes89/cs101/site/assignments/starbucks/starbucks.rst

 ======================================

-Complete the ``starbucks_per_square_kilometer`` function that, given a file name and the latitude and longitudes to define a "rectangle", calculates and returns the density of Starbucks within that location.
+Complete the ``starbucks_per_square_kilometer`` function that, given a file name and the latitude and longitudes to define a "rectangle", calculates and returns the density of Starbucks within that "rectangle".

 The function will need to